prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 import TabItem from '@theme/TabItem';
 import ClientStackPng from '@site/static/img/client-stack.png';

-:::caution Prysm v2.1.3-rc.4
+:::caution Under Construction

-**This quickstart uses [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4)** and may change significantly as we receive feedback from users like you.
+This quickstart is being actively updated as we receive feedback from users like you.
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::